tangjjbetsy/ATEPP/README.md

 2. **Combined movements** (the performance plays two or more movements) were found through a similar detection process of comparing the the total note number and the duration with the medians. ~170 pieces are suspected to have this issue.

-3. **Error labels** of composition were found when manually verify the suspected pieces.
+3. **Error labels** of composition were found when we manually verify the suspected pieces.

 Three csv files (`combined_suspect.csv`, `corrupted_suspect.csv`, `corrupted_confirmed,csv`) were uploaded.
 When using the dataset, you could exclude all pieces contained in these csv files.
 We will try to release a cleaner version soon.
 If you find any more issues or any errorous pieces that are not included in the above files, feel free to contact us.